OpenMined/PySyft/README.md

 - PyGrid - This is the gateway to an organization's data, responsible for permissions, load balancing, and governance.
 - GridNode - This is an individual worker within an organization's datacenter, running executions requested by external parties.
 - GridMonitor - This is a UI which allows an institution to introspect and control their PyGrid worker and the GridNodes it manages.

+## Want to Use PySyft?

+If you would like to become a user of PySyft, please progress to our User Documentation.

+## Want to Develop PySyft?

+If you would like to become a developer of PySyft, please see our Contributor Documentation.
+This documentation will help you setup your development environment, give you a roadmap for learning the codebase, and help you find your first project to contribute.

 ## Note